PowerDNS/pdns/pdns/recursordist/rec-rust-lib/docs-new-preamble-in.rst

 If no ``tls`` section is present, plaintext ``http`` connections are accepted on the listed addresses.

 If a ``tls`` section is present, clients are required to use ``https`` to contact any of the address-port combinations listen in addresses.

+If both the ``certificate`` and the ``key`` fields are set, the values specify unencrypted PEM files.
+The ``password`` field is ignored in that case.

+Starting with version 5.5.0, if the ``key`` field is not set but the ``certificate`` and ``password`` fields are set, the listed file is assumed to be an encrypted PKCS12 (also known as pfx) file containing both a key and the certificate chain.

-At the moment it is not possible to list additional properties of the TLS listener and encrypted key files cannot be used.
+At the moment it is not possible to list additional properties of the TLS listener.

 OutgoingTLSConfiguration
 ^^^^^^^^^^^^^^^^^^^^^^^^